achimkoh/random-good-sign-off/README.md

 The Good Sign-Offs Are.na channel (https://www.are.na/meg-miller/good-sign-offs) maintained by Meg Miller and Hannah Barbera contains numerous sign-off messages ranging from conventional to witty, for your email writing pleasure.

-This browser extension queries the Are.na API for a random message in this channel, then inserts the message to your cursor's position in your Gmail editor.
+When you click on the extension icon, the browser extension queries the Are.na API for a random message in this channel, then inserts the message to your cursor's position in your Gmail editor.

 It will take a couple seconds until a message is retrieved.
 Currently does not work anywhere else than Gmail.
 Largely experimental work as of yet.